 Skin lesions are treated with Levulan® Photodynamic Therapy and a laser.
 This process results in significant improvement in potentially superficial skin cancers and sun-damaged skin.
 The 2-part treatment offers the following conveniences:

-Levulan Photodynamic Therapy (LPT) has been approved by the FDA since 1999 for the treatment of sun damaged skin, removing precancerous skin lesions and improving fine lines, pores and skin texture.
-Studies have shown that 72% of face or scalp patients were 100% clear at 12 weeks after 1 or 2 treatments, and 66% of patients experienced 100% clearance of all AK lesions of the face or scalp 8 weeks after treatment.
-More importantly, studies have shown that the majority of treated AK lesions of the face or scalp cleared at 3 months remained clear 12 months after treatments.
+Levulan Photodynamic Therapy (LPT) treats sun damaged skin, removing precancerous skin lesions and improving fine lines, pores and skin texture.
+It has been approved by the FDA since 1999.
+Studies have shown that 72% of face or scalp patients were 100% clear at 12 weeks after 1 or 2 treatments.
+66% of patients experienced 100% clearance of all AK lesions of the face or scalp 8 weeks after treatment.
+More importantly, studies have shown that the majority of treated AK lesions of the face or scalp cleared at 3 months.
+Furthermore, these areas remained clear 12 months after treatment.

 Levulan is appropriate for patients with actinic keratosis on their faces or scalps.
-Laser therapy is not recommended if any of the following conditions exist: Pregnant or nursing female, photosensitivity disorder, immunosuppressive disease, and diabetes, bleeding disorder, seizure disorder triggered by light, active herpes breakout, active shingles or any active infection.
-Also some medications can be sensitive the light, including tetracycline, minocycline, and doxycycline.
+There are certain conditions that exclude eligibility for laser therapy.
+These include pregnant or nursing female, photosensitivity disorder, immunosuppressive disease, and diabetes, bleeding disorder, seizure disorder triggered by light, active herpes breakout, active shingles or any active infection.
+Also, some medications can be sensitive to the light, including tetracycline, minocycline, and doxycycline.

 Chemotherapy and radiation treatments can make the skin very dry, thin and vulnerable due to the rapid dying of cell tissue.
 During and up to one year after completing all oncology medical treatments, only gentle hydrating and restorative treatments can be performed on the skin surface.
 This would disqualify almost all the services of the Renaissance Medispa and the Laser Institute of Wisconsin™.
 If you have concerns, please address them with your medical provider.
 It is always best to err on the side of caution in treating compromised skin.